Couchsurfing. What is it? Is it just for backpacking teenagers? Is it safe? And, most importantly, can you go Couchsurfing with kids?

-Where we Have Been Couchsurfing With Our Kids:
+Couchsurfing For Families.
+Where We Have Been Couchsurfing With Our Kids:

 We have also been Couchsurfing with the kids in Washington Dc.
 The lady was a government lobbyist.
 The night we arrived, she was having a party with some friends in celebration of her latest victory over a bill she had put into government.
 She invited us all to eat with her and her friends which were lovely.
 The conversation at the dinner table was fascinating, to say the least, and needless to say, the homeschooling lesson in world politics was most definitely ticked that night.

-We had our own room, but the kids were in the basement.
-I hadn’t told them my fear of the doll in a clown suit, so they trailed on down there, innocent and unknowingly.
+We had our own room, and the kids were in the basement.
+I hadn’t told them my fear of the doll in a clown suit, so they trailed on down there, innocent and unknowing.

 Being in the suburbs of Washington DC meant that we had to catch public transport.
-Something that we might otherwise had not done were we in a hotel in the middle of the city.
-Our host walked us to the train station and even gave us three unused metro tickets.
-As I said, this is the beauty of Couchsurfing.
-You get to live like a local.
+Something that we might otherwise have done had we been staying in a hotel in the middle of the city.

 We have also experienced Couchsurfing in Matara, Sri Lanka with the kids.
 Not a very comfortable stay but one that none of us will ever forget.